-Following the pioneering insights of Christopher Alexander and his colleagues (1977), I am proposing a creation of a set of patterns for the development of an improved civic intelligence.
-This discussion of patterns is tentative and incomplete as it is my first attempt at elaborating these ideas; it is not a 'general theory' of civic intelligence, but an assortment of ideas that, hopefully, can help undergird such a theory at a later date.
+Following the pioneering insights of Christopher Alexander and his colleagues [20], I am proposing a creation of a set of patterns for the development of an improved civic intelligence.
+This discussion of patterns is tentative and incomplete as it is my first attempt at elaborating these ideas; it is not a "general theory" of civic intelligence, but an assortment of ideas that, hopefully, can help undergird such a theory at a later date.
 There are six basic pattern categories in this proposal for increasing civic intelligence: orientation, organization, engagement, intelligence, products and projects, and resources.

-- Orientation describes the purpose, principles and perspectives that help energize an effective deployment of civic intelligence; - Organization refers to the structures, methods and roles by which people engage in civic intelligence; - Engagement refers to the ways in which civic intelligence is an active force for thought, action, and social change; - Intelligence refers to the ways that civic intelligence lives up to its name; - Products and Projects refers to some of the outcomes, both long-term and incremental, that civic intelligence might produce; and - Resources refers to the types of support that people and institutions engaged in civic intelligence work need.
+- Orientation describes the purpose, principles and perspectives that help energize an effective deployment of civic intelligence. - Organization refers to the structures, methods and roles by which people engage in civic intelligence. - Engagement refers to the ways in which civic intelligence is an active force for thought, action, and social change. - Intelligence refers to the ways that civic intelligence perceives, analyzes, compares, debates, and learns over time. - Products and Projects refers to some of the outcomes, both long-term and incremental, that civic intelligence might produce. - Resources refers to the types of support that people and institutions engaged in civic intelligence work need.